Randam Bhavam: Plot

 The film begins with Police Officer Jeevan taking charge of Mangalore city Police.
-He learns from his subordinate Sudhakaran Nair that the city is still ruled by underworld don Govindji.
-Navaneeth Krishnan a.k.a.
-Kishanji is Govindji's lead henchman.
+He learns from his subordinate Sudhakaran Nair that the city is still ruled by an underworld don Harigovindan alias Govindji.
+Navaneethakrishnan alias Kishanji is Govindji's lead henchman and a right-hand man.
 Govindji acts as a sort of Godfather to him.
 Kishan has a face-off with Jeevan and Jeevan gets injured in the fight.
-Jeevan later is surprised to see Kishan during a train journey but it turns out that it is Ananthakrishnan a.k.a.
-Ananthu, Kishan's identical twin, who, unlike Kishan, is a well-educated and righteous person.
+Jeevan later is surprised to see Kishan during a train journey but it turns out that it is Ananthakrishnan alias Ananthu, Kishan's identical twin, who, unlike Kishan, is a well-educated lecturer and righteous person.
 Jeevan visits their family home in Kerala to confirm the facts.
-He learns that Kishan, despite being from a well-off family and being topper at school, ran off during his teenage and joined the gangs of Mangalore owing to a punishing father.
+He learns that Kishan, despite being from a well-off family and a topper at school, ran off during his teenage and joined the gangs of Mangalore owing to a punishing father.
 Jeevan also meets Kishan's uncle and his daughter Manikkutty who is Ananthu's fiancée.

-Back in Mangalore, Jeevan meets Govindji and he introduce Jeevan to his lawyer as the officer responsible for destroying Pune underworld and as the son of former Deputy General of Police, Chandrasekharan Nair.
-Later in the film, it is hinted that Govindji is responsible for the death of Jeevan's father and Jeevan is seeking revenge.
+Back in Mangalore, Jeevan meets Govindji and he introduce Jeevan to his lawyer as the officer responsible for destroying Pune underworld and as the son of former DGP Chandrasekharan Nair.
+Later, it is hinted that Govindji is responsible for the death of Jeevan's father and Jeevan is seeking revenge.
 Kishan's best friend Muhammed Ibrahim works for Mahendra Reddy, the leader of the rival gang.
 Despite this, they keep their friendship alive.